therynamo/docs/content/plugins/tutorials/go.md

 ```

 {{% alert color="info" %}}
-An example of this image is provided in our [target/vela-sample](https://hub.docker.com/r/target/vela-sample) Docker repository.
+An example of this image is provided in the [target/vela-sample](https://hub.docker.com/r/target/vela-sample) Docker repository.
 {{% /alert %}}

 ## Publishing

-In order to run our plugin in a pipeline, we'll need to make sure we build and publish it to a Docker registry:
+In order to run the plugin in a pipeline, we'll need to make sure we build and publish it to a Docker registry:

 ```sh
 # build the image